 Discraft Flick – When it comes to super overstable drivers, the Flick reigns supreme.
 The Flick is a super flat disc that can handle hurricane strength winds.
 This disc is perfect for sharp dogleg shots.
 From 8 votes, the Flick has a rating of 4.5.

 Dan H. says:

 I don’t know what I would have done in a lot of situations without a Flick.
 Probably the most reliable driver in a headwind and for forehand shots.
 I have had several aces with them.
 I don’t think there are any other discs out there that can compare to it’s combination of overstability and speed.
 They are excellent for sharp doglegs.

 Innova Destroyer – This speed 12 go to driver is the max distance choice for many disc golfers.
 With a slight turn and minimum fade, the Destroyer provides results.
 From 14 votes, the Destroyer has a rating of 4.43.

 Bryson James Says:

-This is by far my favorite distance driver.
+This is by far my favorite and one of the best overstable distance drivers.
 I use a Champion Destroyer for Fore Hand max distance and Star Destroyers for Back Hand max distance.
 The rim of this disc is what makes is so awesome because it is so comfortable.
 If you have the muscle (over 400ft power) this is a must have disc.
 And this is also my first Ace disc!